 The process of writing is rewriting editing and more rewriting.

-A few days ago l wrote some words.
+Some time ago l wrote some words.
 I didn’t like them.
 But it had laid the groundwork for a second draft.

 Here it is: